 Canned tuna is probably the best as it doesn’t have any added seasonings.
 However, make sure the canned tuna is packed in water and not oil, as oil is high in calories and can cause obesity.

 Some dogs have sensitive stomachs and might react to certain foods.
-So keep an eye out for vomiting and/or diarrhea.
+So keep an eye out for vomiting and/or diarrhoea.

-When selecting the type of tuna, only about 5 types of tuna, should appear on any human plates.
-The types of tuna are: albacore, skipjack, yellowfin, bigeye, and bluefin.
+When selecting the type of tuna, only about five types of tuna, should appear on any human plates.
+The types of tuna are albacore, skipjack, yellowfin, bigeye, and bluefin.

-Can My Dog Eat Tuna - Commercial Dog Food With Tuna?
+Can My Dog Eat Commercial Dog Food With Tuna?

 Many commercial dog foods are adding tuna to some of their dog foods as novel proteins.